 A major production and export country

 The canned food industry is one of China’s earliest food industries with a good foundation and fast development.
+The above photo was taken in 1957.
 As the opening text of this post already states, canned food used to be regarded as a luxury product.
 As a result, canned food was mainly positioned as export product.
 And indeed, those exports have made a great contribution in generating hard currency over the decades.
 China has been able to stay in the ranks as a processor and exporter of canned food such as tomatoes, asparagus, bamboo shoots, yellow peach, orange, etc. The world’s largest canned food producers are also located in China.

 The following table shows that the Chinese canned food industry has seen a turbulent development since China opened up its economy in the late 1970s.

 This table shows that the industry first grew through an increasing number of companies, followed by a period in which the worst performers had to leave the business, while the best performers grew in size.

 Canned food is produced all over China and food is usually canned near the place where the fruits and vegetables are grown and the animals are raised.
 E.g., Zhejiang province has been the largest export region for canned tangerines for decades.
 The top region is Fujian province and Zhangzhou in particular.
 In a previous post I already reported that Zhangzhou is often mentioned as the ‘Capital of Canned Food’ in China.
 A top product in this respect is canned mushrooms.
 80% of the canned mushrooms exported from China leave the country via Zhangzhou.
 The above map shows the location of canneries in various regions of China in 2012.